bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop).
 The make file assumes docker-compose v2.

 ## Running the root server under docker
+1. You will need to make sure you are using docker-compose v2.
+You can do this by opening the docker dashboard and going to preferences then general then scroll to the bottom and check the box that says `Use Docker Compose V2`, then hit apply & restart.
 1. Edit `docker/bmlt.env` to set your google maps api key, `GKEY=API_KEY`.
 1. Run the command `make dev` in the top-level `bmlt-root-server` directory.
 If something isn't working (for example, mising packages), try running `make clean` first and then `make dev`.